fricklerhandwerk/module-sources/README.md

 # Module-level source references

-This is an attempt to create a Nixpkgs module which allows declaring remote source references at the module level.
+This is an attempt to create a NixOS module which allows declaring remote source references at the module level.

 ## Problem